Alpha Delta Gamma: Symbols

-The pledge button is a diamond-shaped slab of gold with a bright red enamel center.
-The fraternity's colors are scarlet red and gold.
-The fraternity's flower is the red carnation.
+Activities

 A universal ADG Night is celebrated on the first Friday of December each year, commemorating the founding of the fraternity.
 Active chapters annually support at least one function for the benefit of orphans such as a Christmas toy drive or spring picnic.

 Chapters

-These are twelve active chapters of Alpha Delta Gamma fraternity, listed in bold.
+These are nine active chapters of Alpha Delta Gamma fraternity, listed in bold.
 Inactive chapters are listed in italic.